aav7fl/website/_posts/2020-07-19-replacing-z-wave-with-esphome.md

 description: "How I'm deploying smart plugs flashed with ESPHome to supersede Z-Wave.
 My ESPHome plugs are cheaper, easier to manage, and more reliable than ever before."
 ---

 About a year ago [I went on a crusade](/blog/2019/05/trading-nest-for-tensorflow/) to transition my smart home devices to something that could be controlled locally.
 The goal was to remove any need for external cloud services.
-One of the ways that I did this was though buying Z-Wave devices.
+One of the ways that I did this was through buying Z-Wave devices.
 For the uninitiated, the Z-Wave protocol operates on a different frequency than the 2.4 GHz spectrum.
 This leads to less interference from poorly shielded microwaves, slower Wi-Fi devices, and avoids spectrum congestion from devices like Hue bulbs (which operate closely to some 2.4 GHz Wi-Fi channels).

 ## The Wrong Decision